Dr Paul Hutchings

 I am a mixed-methods social scientist that works at the interface of social science, engineering and public health.
 My research and teaching focuses mainly on water and sanitation services and environmental health interventions in the Global South.

-- Programme manager: Water, Sanitation and Health Engineering MSc
+- Programme Leader for the Water, Sanitation and Health Engineering MSc

 My research interests can be organised across two thematic areas.

 The first focuses on studying public health and wellbeing outcomes from water, sanitation and environmental health interventions.
 I am especially interested in interdisciplinary research methodology bringing together social, health and engineering sciences (amongst others) into research and evaluation design.
 Work in this area includes studies on the relationship between WASH and emotional wellbeing, and ‘intervention studies’ evaluating the impact of projects on the environmental transmission of disease and other related variables.
 Research into gender and equity issues is an emerging area of work.